 Under the supervision of the Army, von Braun helped create test launch sites for the Redstone and Jupiter ballistic missiles, as well as the Jupiter C, Juno II and Saturn I launch vehicles.
 As he had while working at Peenemünde, von Braun dreamed of one day manning his launches and sending men into space.

 He also theorized that astronauts might be able to set up a permanent base camp on the moon, built out of the empty cargo hold of their spacecraft.
-Eventually, he thought, there could even be manned missions to Mars, and potentially even a second base camp there.
+Eventually, he thought, there could even be manned missions to Mars and potentially even a second base camp there.

-In 1957, Wernher von Braun’s integrality to the space program became known, when the Soviet Union pulled wildly ahead of the United States in the Space Race.
+In 1957, Wernher von Braun’s integrality to the space program became known when the Soviet Union pulled wildly ahead of the United States in the Space Race.
 The launch of Sputnik 1 threw the U.S. into high gear, putting von Braun front and center.

 Three years prior, von Braun had suggested an orbital launch vehicle, similar to Sputnik, but had been shot down.
 Now, the Army said, they wanted him to try it.

 An official branch of the U.S. government was even established in order to devote their full attention to space exploration.
-Known as the National Aeronautics and Space Administration, NASA for short, it would become the place where von Braun would be headquartered, and where he would make some of the most important space program advances.
+Known as the National Aeronautics and Space Administration, or NASA for short, it would become the place where von Braun would be headquartered, and where he would make some of the most important space program advances.